karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 Upgrade: WebSocket
 ```

-This will make Kong forward the `Connection` and `Upgrade` headers to your
+This will make Qordoba forward the `Connection` and `Upgrade` headers to your
 upstream service, instead of dismissing them due to the hop-by-hop nature of a
 standard HTTP proxy.